-Merrick Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Merrick Limited Ingredient Diet Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Merrick Limited Ingredient Diet product line includes 5 grain-free, dry dog foods.
+The Merrick Limited Ingredient Diet product line includes the 4 dry dog foods listed below.

-Merrick Limited Ingredient Diet Turkey and Chickpeas was selected to represent the other products in the line for this review.
+Merrick Limited Ingredient Lamb and Sweet Potato Grain Free was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Deboned lamb, lamb meal, sweet potatoes, potatoes, peas, canola oil, potato protein, pea protein, flaxseed, natural flavor, dried yeast, potassium chloride, salt, choline chloride, minerals (zinc amino acid complex, iron amino acid complex, sodium selenite, manganese amino acid complex, copper amino acid complex, calcium iodate), dl-methionine, taurine, vitamins (vitamin E supplement, vitamin B12 supplement, vitamin A supplement, niacin, thiamine mononitrate, riboflavin supplement, d-calcium pantothenate, folic acid, menadione sodium bisulfite complex, biotin, pyridoxine hydrochloride, vitamin D3 supplement), mixed tocopherols for freshness, citric acid for freshness